rsepassi/zigcoro/README.md

 Alpha.

-Async/await, suspend/resume, and async IO are all functional and (CI) tested.
+Async/await, suspend/resume, Channels, and async IO are all functional and (CI) tested.

-Currently working on: Channels.

 See [future work](#future-work) for more.